-This is a fitness club, the children are made fully aware that it is not a combat sport neither is it self-defence.
-Children will benefit from mutual respect and it develops teamwork and co-ordination.
-It is a sport that is very inclusive for both boys and girls it motivates pupils to become active and inspires them to engage in a fun filled session.
+This is a fitness club and the children are made fully aware that it is not a combat sport, nor is it self-defence.
+Children will benefit from developing mutual respect, teamwork and co-ordination.
+It is a sport that is very inclusive for both boys and girls, motivating pupils to become active and inspiring them to engage in a fun filled session.

 This club is open to children from Reception up to Year Two.
 In this club we look at colouring with different types of crayons, felt tips and markers.
 We try to encourage children to learn how to colour correctly in a fun and friendly manner.
 Last term the children made some beautiful pieces.